Routine Nail Care

 Fungal Infections (Athlete's Foot)

 Fungal infections are common in Singapore due to the humid environment.
 They can start off as dry flaky skin or small blisters and can lead to intense itching, cracking, blistering, redness, and in between the toes, soggy white skin.
-They are commonly picked up in showers and changing rooms.
 People with very dry or very moist skin are more prone to infections.
 The fungus can also spread to the toenails causing discolouration and thickening and can be transferred to other areas of skin such as the groin and hands.
-The podiatrist will advise you on treatments to get rid of the infection and steps to help prevent re-occurrence.
+Our podiatrists will advise you on treatments to get rid of the infection and steps to help prevent re-occurrence.

 In the case of nail infections they may also cut back the infected area and drill the nail to make topical treatments more effective.